prtkgpt/questdb.io/docs/reference/sql/group-by.md

 ---
 title: GROUP BY
 sidebar_label: GROUP BY
-description: Documentation of the GROUP BY SQL keyword in QuestDB
+description: GROUP BY SQL keyword reference documentation.
 ---

 Groups aggregation calculations by one or several keys.
 In QuestDB, this clause